Lynxmotion/LSS-ROS2-Arms/README.md

   <img src="https://github.com/Lynxmotion/LSS-ROS2-Arms/blob/master/images/follow_goal_4dof.gif" width="600px"/>
 </p>

-* Note: The arm only has 4 DoF so it is not always possible to reach the desired position + orientation goal.
-This implementation adjusts the goal orientation so it is always parallel to the base of the robot, this allows it to plan a trajectory "ignoring" the orientation.
+* Note: The arm only has 4/5 DoF so it is not always possible to reach the desired pose (position + orientation) goal.
+This implementation uses a position only target when the pose is not reachable.

 ## Author